Diego31-10/magic-dice/README.md

 # Magic Dice

-A cross-platform mobile app that rolls a 3D dice by detecting device shake gestures via the accelerometer.
+A cross-platform mobile app to test and learn device accelerometer and rendering 3D models made in Blender on three.js

 ## Overview